KennethManzi1/8-week-SQL-Challenge/Case 5 Data Mart/C. Before & After Analysis.md

-So now we can create a CTE for the total sales filtered before and after week 25 in the year of 2020
+So now we can create a CTE for the total sales filtered four weeks before week 25 and four weeks after week 25.

 ````sql
 tsales AS(